 Liz Alig's first partner, located in Tegucigalpa, Honduras, Mi Esperanza is an organization that seeks to empower women by giving them opportunity to make a sustainable income through the production of gifts and clothing.
 Their mantra "helping women help themselves" is accomplished through skills training courses and micro-business loans.
 Women at Mi Esperanza produce most of our recycled fashions line.
 Liz Alig travels regularly to Mi Esperanza to be a part of the sewing skills training of women who are a part of this program.
 Shop for Liz Alig clothing made by Mi Esperanza.

-In Spring 2011, Liz Alig began working with Global Mamas in Ghana who envisions women in Africa to be economically independent.
-They do this by significantly increasing the revenues of women owned business in Ghana and throughout Africa.
+Liz Alig works with several mamas from the Global Mamas network in Ghana, Africa.
+Global Mamas envisions women in Africa to be economically independent by significantly increasing the revenues of women owned business.
 Women in Ghana who we partner with through Global Mamas are able to increase their small sewing businesses by manufacturing Liz Alig clothing.
-Many of our items created by Global Mamas have an international feel including the very popular Lucy Dress.
+Our clothing that is created in Ghana is made from recycled button down shirts, recycled flour sacks, and traditional batik recycled sheets.
 Shop for other products made by Global Mamas.

 Liz Alig is also partnering with the international refugee community in Indianapolis through Exodus Refugee International.
-Liz Alig scarves, hand warmers, and sweaters are made here in Indianapolis by refugees from Burma who have recently moved to the US.
+Liz Alig Fatima Scarf, sweaters, and jackets are made here in Indianapolis by refugees from Burma who have recently moved to the US.
 Partnering with Liz Alig, allows these refugees to utilize their sewing skills to provide a source of income in their new homeland.

 Located in El Salvador, Garrobo utilizes upcycled excess fabric rolls that would otherwise go to landfills.
-Garrobo is a project that supports the economic and social empowerment of underprivileged single mothers and young women through training, job skills upgrade and employment.
-The project establishes satellite workshops of about five women and/or up to 20 artisans in areas where jobs are hard to come by within the vicinity of where they live.
+Garrobo is a project that supports the economic and social empowerment of underprivileged single mothers and young women through training, job skills and employment.
+The project establishes satellite workshops of about five women and up to 20 women in areas where jobs are hard to come by within the vicinity where they live.
 This enables them to earn a living close to their homes with their children nearby.
+Garrobo specialized in yoga and active wear garments.
 Shop for Liz Alig items made in El Salvador.

 Greenola is a group of women entrepreneurs who have formed a small worker owned cooperative in Bolivia called K'anchay meaning 'splendor' in Quecha.
 The K’anchay cooperative is located in Villa Pagador, an immigrant settlement in the dusty outskirts of Cochabamba.
 Most people came to this neighborhood from the countryside, after a 10 year long drought greatly damaged the traditional agriculture.
 While over the years some infrastructure has been provided to this area, there is still a dire lack of basic services like water and sanitation.
 The rate of unemployment is still very high, as is the street criminality.

 The cooperative was created in 2004, and has 10 active member-owners.
 Solidarity Bridge of Greenola, has provided an interest-free startup loan for this project, which was used for sewing machines, equipment and a guarantee deposit for the work space.
+Garments made by this cooperative are sewn from 100% cotton and pima cotton that was sourced locally.
 Check out Liz Alig products made by Greenola.